-- Applies to all other (i.e., non-federal highway and non-transit actions) Federal actions. - For Air Force actions that do not impact federal highway and transit, only the General Conformity Rule applies.
+- Applies to all other (i.e., non-federal highway and non-transit actions) Federal actions. - For USAF actions that do not impact federal highway and transit, only the General Conformity Rule applies.

-1.3 Federal Requirements and Documents - DOD/USAF Specific
+2.2 Federal Requirements and Documents - DOD/USAF Specific

-1.3.1 DOD Directive 6050.1: Environmental Effects in the United States of DOD Actions
+2.2.1 DOD Directive 6050.1, Env.
+Effects in the United States of DOD Actions

-This directive implements the CEQ regulations discussed above and provides the policy and procedures for including environmental considerations in the decision-making process on DoD actions within the United States.
-The directive includes policy, responsibilities, how to determine if an Environmental Assessment (EA) or Environmental Impact Statement (EIS) is needed, EA content and format, and categorical exclusions.
-(DOD 6050.1)
+This directive implements the CEQ regulations discussed above, and provides the policy and procedures for including environmental considerations in the decision-making process on DoD actions within the U.S. The directive includes policy, responsibilities, how to determine if an EA or EIS is needed, EA content and format, and CATEX.
+(DoD 6050.1)